 We walked past it, because it looked too quiet, or too dark on the way to the lights, or too something.
 Nothing much seemed to be happening.
 We went uphill a ways, thinking we hadn’t gone far enough, and realized that must have been the correct alley.

 The first family noticed us and they all turned to look at us.
 They stopped talking.
 Then the second table stopped talking and stared at us.
 Then the third table.
 Parents and elders all stopped to stare.
 Then the kids realized something was up, turned at the lack of noise to see what was going on, and saw us.
 They stopped talking and stared.
 I wanted to laugh because it suddenly seemed hilarious, except for one thing.
 The men at the dark table had noticed us first, I’m sure.
-I could feel their eyes staring at us.
+I could feel their eyes upon us, in a not-at-all-friendly way.
+The biggest man was a hulk and clearly the boss.

 The families broke their stares and returned to eating, drinking, and chatting as if we were no different than any other couple walking into their neighborhood bar.

-We walked up smiling and nodding.
-We approached the nearest table at Retro Estiatorio, the taverna, and pulled out chairs, hoping they hadn’t stopped service for the night.
+We smiled and nodded.
+We approached our designated table at Retro Estiatorio, the taverna, and pulled out chairs, hoping they hadn’t stopped service for the night.
 One of the kids at the next table stood up and rushed over with a panicked look on his face.
 He said something in Greek.
 Probably “How may I help you?”

 We said: “Are you serving food?
 Do you have wine?
 Beer?”

 The look of panic turned to terror.
 “One moment, one moment.”
-He rushed to the table of men in the back darkness.
-The youngest of them stood up and came over.
-He was Nikos Vlasakis, the cook and manager and he had a huge smile on his face.
-He welcomed us to his restaurant and apologized for the fact that this was his young waiter’s first few days of work and the boy didn’t speak English.
+He rushed to that table of men in the back darkness.
+The youngest of them stood up after being given an invisible okay and came to our table.
+He was Nikos Vlasakis, the cook and manager, and he had a huge smile on his face.
+He welcomed us to his restaurant.
+He made no mention of the spaghetti-Western scene of a moment before apologized for the fact that this was his young waiter’s first few days of work and the boy didn’t speak English.
 But he would be happy to speak English with us.
 He had lived in London for several years but that was long ago.

 He explained the menu, told the waiter what we wanted, and then sat with us for two hours.
 We talked about Crete, Oregon, London, our kids, his friends, and much more.
 Nikos was a great host.
 After a while we noticed that we were the only ones left in the alley and the waiter was yawning.
-It was 1 am and Nikos introduced us to a Cretian custom: two shots of Raki and a small dessert.
+It was 1 am and Nikos introduced us to a Cretan custom: two shots of Raki and a small dessert.
 Raki is a form of white lightning made from wine.
-Nikos explained that there are many different types of Raki, and he explained why his Raki is the best.
+Nikos explained that there are many different types of Raki.
+With a big smile and thrust-back shoulders, he explained why his Raki is the best.

 He wasn’t lying.
 It was very smooth and light.
 Not what we’d expected.
 It had that white lightning bite, but not the burn and the pain.
 The custom is to shoot the first shot, then sip the second.
 The dessert was a delicious flan.